6 Innovation & Idea Management Software (2025 Comparison)

 The assessment flow can include specific tasks, like performing financial risk analysis or building a product prototype.
 Your team can also map hypotheses or potential risks to measure an idea’s likelihood of achieving set objectives.

-Teams can assign evaluators for each category of ideas; then, the appropriate parties can weigh in, see others’ opinions, and even debate topics to determine the right next steps.
+Teams can assign evaluators to each idea category, allowing the right people to weigh in, review others’ input, and discuss openly to decide the best next steps.

 After evaluation, users can vote on which ideas to pass to the next steps.
 Our voting tool lets users organize greenlit ideas by potential impact so teams can prioritize high-value projects and revisit other promising ideas later.